essic/prez-why-fsharp/PITCHME.md

 ### Functional first
 - Focus on data
 - Function composition
-- Currying and partial application offered
+- Currying and partial application for free
 - Map, Filter, Reduce at the heart of the language

 +++